 What is the best resolution?

-When it comes to yearbooks, you want to have the best quality images possible because this will ensure it prints to the best standard.
+When it comes to yearbooks, you want to have the best quality images possible because this will ensure they print clearly.
 This is where image resolution plays a big part.

-At Leavers’ Books we print our yearbooks at 300 DPI due to the quality that produces.
-If every photo you include is higher that this DPI then it will look great once in print.
-Most of the time, photos you use with a DPI less than 150, it will be pixelated once printed.
-You can upload photos with a DPI between 150 – 300 but they won’t be the best quality.
+At Leavers’ Books, we print our yearbooks at 300 DPI.
+If every photo you include is higher than this DPI then it will look great once in print.
+Most of the time, if you use photos with a DPI of less than 150, they will appear pixelated once printed.
+You can upload photos with a DPI lower than 300 but they won’t be the best quality.

 What can I do to fix my pictures?

-- Crop the image: Try to select a larger area of the image to get a better result; cropping it to select a small area effectively makes the image much smaller, and will lower the resolution.
+- Don’t crop the image: Try to select a larger area of the image to get a better result; cropping it to select a small area effectively makes the image much smaller, and will lower the resolution.

 - Use the original file: Image resolution on the original files tend to be a lot higher than that of copies.
-When you downloaded an image from social media or emailed a copy then these often get compressed to reduce the size and therefore reduce the image resolution.
+When you downloaded an image from social media or an emailed copy then these are often compressed to reduce the size which reduces the image resolution.